thomashirtz/leetcode/README.md

 # [leetcode](https://leetcode.com/problemset/all/)

 Repository containing Python solutions to LeetCode problems.
+The focal point of this project is to try to provide solutions as minimalist and as clean as possible.

 | # | Title | Solution | Difficulty |
 |---| ----- | -------- | ---------- |